Muhammad-Hussain456/Application-of-ICT/03_ComputerComponents-I.md

 **Note**: **Transmission media** can be **Guided(wired)** or **Unguided(wireless)**.
 You will learn more about **transmission media** in the **Networking & Internet** topic later.

 **Example:** An Ethernet cable connects network devices and primarily carries data between network devices, and in special cases (PoE) it can also carry power.
-To connect a computer to a router **using Ethernet Cable**, There should be connectors at the ends of Ethernet cable, one connector on the interface computer, and one connector on the interface of router.
+To connect a computer to a router **using Ethernet Cable**, There should be connectors at the ends of Ethernet cable, one connector on the interface of computer, and one connector on the interface of router.

 2. **Connector** –  The interface at the end of the cable or device that physically joins two or more cables or devices.